-That’s South African Judge, Ratha Mokgoathleng, unable to contain his homophobia, speaking earlier to the prosecutor in the case of the murderers of Eudy Simelane, a lesbian woman brutally raped and murdered in a township outside Johannesburg.
+A South African Judge, Ratha Mokgoathleng, unable to contain his homophobia, said this to a prosecutor in the case of the murderers of Eudy Simelane, a lesbian woman brutally raped and murdered in a township outside Johannesburg.
 The New York Times reports that one the killers has been sentenced to life in prison.

 To contextualize the outcome of the case, my friend, Dan Moshenberg, forwarded me links to the case: